yuvalava/lava-sdk/README.md

 - `pairingListConfig` is an optional field that specifies the lava pairing list config used for communicating with lava network.
 Lava SDK does not rely on one centralized rpc for querying lava network.
 It uses a list of rpc providers to fetch list of the providers for specified `chainID` and `rpcInterface` from lava network.
 If not pairingListConfig set, the default list will be used [default lava pairing list](https://github.com/lavanet/lava-providers/blob/main/pairingList.json)

 - `network` is an optional field that specifies the network from pairingListConfig which will be used.
-Default value is `mainnet`.
+Default value is `testnet`.

 - `geolocation` is an optional field that specifies the geolocation which will be used.
 Default value is `1` which represents North America providers.
 Besides North America providers, lava supports EU providers on geolocation `2`.

+- `lavaChainId` is an optional field that specifies the chain id of the lava network.
+Default value is `lava-testnet-1` which represents Lava testnet.
 ---

 ### TendermintRPC / JSON-RPC interface: